tatumio/ecosystem-addons/examples/configurable-extension/README.md

 ## 📖 Description

-The Configurable Extension comes equipped with one distinct method:
+The Configurable Extension comes equipped with one method:

 - `sayHelloWithConfiguration()`: This method displays a welcome message, the base fee for Ethereum, and a user-defined string.

-This extension exclusively operates with `Ethereum`, a requirement validated within its `init()` method.
+This extension is exclusively compatible with `Ethereum`, a constraint ensured by the validation within its `init()` method.

 ## 🚀 Quick Start

-To compile this extension locally, execute the following steps:
+To pack this extension locally, execute the following steps:

 ```bash
 yarn install